openstack/ironic/doc/source/admin/hardware-burn-in.rst

 Workflows to onboard new hardware often include a stress-testing step to provoke early failures and to avoid that these load-triggered issues only occur when the nodes have already moved to production.
-These ``burn-in`` tests typically include CPU, memory, disk, and network.
+These ``burn-in`` tests typically include CPU, GPU, memory, disk, and network.
 With the Xena release, Ironic supports such tests as part of the cleaning framework.

-The burn-in steps rely on standard tools such as `stress-ng <https://wiki.ubuntu.com/Kernel/Reference/stress-ng>`_ for CPU and memory, or `fio <https://fio.readthedocs.io/en/latest/>`_ for disk and network.
+The burn-in steps rely on standard tools such as `stress-ng <https://wiki.ubuntu.com/Kernel/Reference/stress-ng>`_ for CPU and memory, `fio <https://fio.readthedocs.io/en/latest/>`_ for disk and network, or `gpu-burn <https://github.com/wilicc/gpu-burn>`_ for GPU tests.
 The burn-in cleaning steps are part of the generic hardware manager in the Ironic Python Agent (IPA) and therefore the agent ramdisk does not need to be bundled with a specific :ironic-python-agent-doc:`IPA hardware manager